-Kanda have produced a recommended circuit that will work effectively with our PIC programmer range, and other PIC programmers.
+Kanda have developed a recommended In System Programming circuit that will work effectively with our PIC programmer range, and other PIC programmers.
 This circuit is shown in the diagram below.
-Please read the notes that explain the circuit and expand on the effect of extra components such as capacitors.
+Please read the notes that describe the circuit and explain the effect of extra components such as capacitors.

 Notes on PIC ICSP Circuit

-- Most programmers are designed to provide 3.3V or 5V to the target circuit, but some always supply 5V.
+- Kanda programmers are designed to provide 3.3V or 5V to the target circuit, but some other ICSP programmers always supply 5V.

-If your circuit operates at a lower voltage then the diode shown on VDD should be fitted to protect the rest
+If your circuit operates at a lower voltage than the programmer, then the diode shown on VDD should be fitted to protect the rest

 of the circuit.
 A series resistor may be acceptable instead of the diode in some cases.